eslint/eslint/docs/src/integrate/nodejs-api.md

     If a string is provided as an error instead of an object, the string is used to assert the `message` of the error.
 * `output` (string, required if the rule fixes code): Asserts the output that will be produced when using this rule for a single pass of autofixing (e.g. with the `--fix` command line flag).
 If this is `null`, asserts that none of the reported problems suggest autofixes.

+Fatal test cases (which are optional) are the same as invalid test cases, except that `code` is optional (it may be irrelevant when testing rule options), and there's an `error` object instead of an `errors` array.
+The `error` object should include one or both of the `message` of the error and the error (exception) class `name`.
+Fatal test cases can be used to test custom errors thrown by the rule, or invalid rule options (in which case the error `name` will be `SchemaValidationError`, and the `message` will be come from JSON Schema -- note that strings from JSON Schema are subject to change with future upgrades).

 Any additional properties of a test case will be passed directly to the linter as config options.
 For example, a test case can have a `parserOptions` property to configure parser behavior: